Vitamin D Rich Diet

 Vitamin D can be helpful in maintaining a stable nervous system, normal heart rate, and normal blood clotting, due to its relationship to calcium and phosphorus.
 Supplemental vitamin D is best taken with vitamin A, so fish liver oils that contain both are a good way to get both (cod liver oil).

 Vitamin D is absorbed along with fat in the intestinal walls with the aid of bile from the gall bladder.
 After absorption or formation from the skin, vitamin D is transported to the liver for storage but can also be found in the skin, brain, spleen, and bones.
 The body can store quite a lot of Vitamin D, but an excess can cause high levels of calcium and phosphorus in the blood, which can lead to hypercalcaemia, which is calcification of blood vessels and kidney tubules.
+This is where Vitamin K2 comes to the rescue to prevent this from happening.

 It is believed that vitamin D and the parathyroid hormone work together to regulate the transport of calcium, so a deficiency can lead to tetany, a condition characterised by muscle numbness, tingling and spasms.
 Some say that vitamin D deficiency can also cause myopia (near sightedness).